Photographs by Mika NINAGAWA │ Interview & Text by Senichi ZOSHIGAYA

 Players tackling each other with their full weight.
 Falling.
 Being slammed violently against the floor.
 Dull crashes reverberating through the gymnasium every few seconds.
 In contrast to the ominous nickname “murderball” by which wheelchair rugby formerly went, Yukinobu Ike was a man with an almost anticlimactically mild demeanor and a gentle, unequivocal way of speaking backed by a solid career and self-confidence.
 He is the captain of Japan’s national wheelchair rugby team.
 They dominated the GIO 2018 IWRF Wheelchair Rugby World Championship, and the global pandemic hit just as prospects were looking good for 2020.
 In this interview, conducted right before the Tokyo 2020 Paralympic Games, the mature veteran reflects on the COVID-19 pandemic, leadership theory, and life in the United States.
 He also discusses the thoughts he would like to share as a father with his sons, who are pushing forward toward their own dreams.

-Really having a place to complain gives you relief,
+Really having a place to complain gives you relief, and supporting that can encourage players and change the way things are going.

 It was a difficult year and a half for all the athletes striving toward the Tokyo Olympic and Paralympic Games because of the global pandemic continuing since 2020.
 Could you go over what kind of time this year and a half was for you?